Skip to content

 3. Tap on the Share icon on the screen.

-4. Choose the command Add to Reading List.
+4. Choose the Add to Reading List command.

-Add to Reading list for Offline access in Safari on iOS
+Add to Reading list for Offline access in Safari on iOSThe page will be added to reading list and auto-downloaded in background.

 View the Offline Page

-The offline pages are available within the Reading List section of the Safari browser.
-Here are the steps to view the offline website pages saved:
+The offline pages are available within the Reading List section.
+Here are the steps to follow:

 1. Launch the Safari browser app on iOS/iPadOS.